ligato/vpp-base/README.md

 The vpp-base images are built continuously and published on DockerHub to [ligato/vpp-base][dockerhub].

+#### Image Tags

+Images tags that are updated periodically:
+- `ligato/vpp-base:latest`: latest official release
+- `ligato/vpp-base:master`: latest development version
+- `ligato/vpp-base:YY.MM`: latest stable versions

+All the published images are also tagged using their particular version:
+- `ligato/vpp-base:YY.MM-release`: official releases
+- `ligato/vpp-base:YY.MM-rc0.N-gabcdefg`: development versions
+- `ligato/vpp-base:YY.MM-rcX.N-gabcdefg`: release canditate versions
+- `ligato/vpp-base:YY.MM.X-N.gd28bac409`: stable versions

+> Note, that the tags do not contain `~` (replaced with `.`) as it is not allowed for docker images.
+The last part of version number containing builder version is also omitted.

 #### Available Versions

 Here's list of currently availables images: